melahn/java-trace-visualizer/README.md

 java -jar java-trace-visualizer-1.0.0-SNAPSHOT.jar

 Flags:
-  -i  <filename>  A location in the file system for the input file -o  <filename>  A location in the file system for the visualization file to be produced -g      Generate image from the PlantUML file
+  -i  <filename>  The name of the input file
+  -o  <filename>  The name of output file
+  -g              Generate image from the PlantUML file -h              Help
-  -h      Help
 ```

 #### Flags